davidfstr/dafoster.net/_posts/2017-03-25-how-to-design-large-programs-with-abstraction-and-encapsulation.md

 ## *To Be Continued*

-I've got many other techniquies for designing large programs.
+I've got many other techniques for designing large programs.
 In the next few articles I hope to share some of these with you.